Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

-The middle panel of Figure \ref{fig:fig10} shows that the average classical scaling exponent $\langle \tau\rangle$ (for both radio and IR) also varies with $a$, which again implies a heterogeneity in the structure of the underlying system.
-From the bottom panel of Figure \ref{fig:fig10}, $\langle \chi \rangle >2$ for all $a$, which implies the richness of complexity of the Crab nebula at both radio and infrared frequencies.
-This shows the dominance of scaling of small fluctuations or the presence of fine structures in the Crab nebula.
+The middle panel of Figure \ref{fig:fig10} shows that the average classical scaling exponent $\langle \tau\rangle$ also varies with $a$, which again implies heterogeneity in the structure of the underlying system.
+From the bottom panel of Figure \ref{fig:fig10}, $\langle \chi \rangle >2$ for all $a$, which implies the richness of complexity of the Crab nebula at radio frequency.
+This shows the dominance of scaling of small fluctuations or the presence of fine structures in the Crab Nebula.
 The random distribution of the $\langle \chi \rangle$ parameter also implies a heterogeneous property of the structure visible in the Crab Nebula.
 This can be accounted for by the non-equilibrium dynamics of the underlying system.